sahabudinali/sahabudinali/README.md

 - 👋 Hi, I’m @sahabudinali
-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested in Software Development and Machine Learning.
 - I love to code in C++ and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sahabudinali97@gmail.com